 - Glue gun, to attach the eyes

-- Gesso (home-made, which you can find in the Art Library, or you can use acrylic gesso from the art store
+- Gesso (home-made recipe can be found on my website.
+Or you can use acrylic gesso from the art store.

-- Acrylic paint and gel medium (optional) for the eyes.
+- Acrylic paint and gel medium for the eyes.
 I also used a spray can of gray primer and two tiny pieces of black paper for the pupils.
-These items are also optional.
-Go ahead and finish your elephant any way you like.
+These items are optional.

 - Matte acrylic varnish